Share Power BI reports and dashboards with coworkers and others

 In the Remove access dialog, decide if you also want to remove access to related content, such as reports and datasets.
 It's best to also remove access to related content; otherwise, the related content may not display properly.

-Share a report or dashboard outside your organization
+Share outside your organization

 When you share with people outside your organization, they receive an email with a link to the shared report or dashboard.
 They must sign in to Power BI to see what you shared.
 If they don't have a Power BI Pro or Premium Per User (PPU) license, they can sign up for a license when they click the link.